csuwildcat/geo-origins/explainer.md

 The first time you enter a location that is tied to a geo-origin and recieve a ping from a beacon or other form of LBT, you would be asked by the User Agent whether you wanted to allow content to be pushed to you by that location's linked entity.
 It would look something like the geolocation permission prompt you see on many web pages today.

 Once you've opted in, your device will automatically listen for LBT triggers while within the bounds of that origin-tied location.
 Once a trigger has been recieved, the User Agent checks to ensure the content URL being passed to it adheres to the geo-origin policy specified by that location's entity.json.
-When the content has been screened by the UA, it is shown directly to the user without the need for any manual actions or app coordination!
+When the content URL has been screened by the UA, it is shown directly to the user without the need for any manual actions or app coordination!

 ##### What about public spaces?